-As a part of the #PutinKills awareness campaign, we would like to tell you about ordinary people who became victims of Putin’s regime in Russia.
-The most horrible tragedy that happened during Putin’s presidency was the Beslan school siege.
-Here’s our modest tribute to the children of Beslan.
+As part of the #PutinKills awareness campaign, we would like to tell you about ordinary people who became victims of Putin’s regime in Russia.
+Here’s a few words about Emma Bell, one of the passengers of MH17 flight.

 Emma Bell, a teacher at the Maningrida College in Arnhem Land, was among three Territorians killed in the incident.

 “She sort of had an infectious nature that rubbed off on everyone,” Ms. Bell’s friend Bernard Price said.

 “Especially out here, from an education point of view – I’d sort of describe her as one of the very few who actually get it when it comes to Indigenous education.”

 Ms Bell had been teaching in the Maningrida community for nearly 18 months.

 “She’s been remote for a few years and is very good at what she does so it’s going to be a huge loss,” Mr Price said.